afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing_II.rst

    * - *Output files made by calls to fat_proc_filter_dwis commands for both the AP and PA data.*

+It contains the following outputs for the AP data (and analogous outputs for the PA sets):

 .. list-table::
    :header-rows: 1